 Last year's Pride included more than 650,000 participants from all walks of life.
 This year is expected to be just as exciting.
-If you are interested in taking part in Vancouver's most visually thrilling and rainbow-bedecked spectacle of the year, plan to make it to this feel-good festival in 2016.
+If you are interested in taking part in Vancouver's most visually thrilling and rainbow-bedecked spectacle of the year, plan to make it to this feel-good festival in 2018.

-2016 Parade Events (July 31 and week prior)
+2018 Parade Events (Sunday, August 5th, and week prior)

-The Main Events: The Parade & Festival
+The Main Events: The Parade & Festival (Sunday, August 5th, 2018)

 Where to Find Out More